Menu

 • whether a business can be operated in a unit

-• size and types of vehicles that can be parked (for example RV parking may not be allowed)
+• size and types of vehicles that can be parked, such as whether RV parking is allowed

 Corporations cannot pass bylaws that:

-• change the requirement that bylaws must pass by 2/3 majority
+• change the requirement that bylaws must be passed by a two-third majority

-• stop candidates or their representatives from entering the property
+• stop political candidates or their representatives from entering the property

-• restrict election advertising in or on individual units (there can be reasonable restrictions on the size and type)
+• restrict election advertising in or on individual units other than reasonable restrictions on the size and type

-• stop owners from renting their places out (owners must notify the corporation that they want to rent their place and corporations can require the owner to pay a security deposit in case the renter causes damage to a common area.)
+• stop owners from renting their places out, though owners must notify the corporation that they plan to rent their place and the condo corporation can require a damage deposit covering common areas

 • prevent or restrict owners from selling or mortgaging their place